 Your professors will help you focus your studies on the regions, topics or technologies that interest you most, and ultimately shape a rewarding post-Hofstra career.
 They will guide you in finding relevant internships and study abroad programs for which you may obtain course credit toward your degree.

-of recent geography alumni (and 94% of GIS alumni) reported that within a year of graduating from Hofstra they had landed employment or were attending or planning to attend graduate school.
+of recent geography and GIS alumni reported that within a year of graduating from Hofstra they had landed employment or were attending or planning to attend graduate school.

 of those recent alumni reporting employment responded that they had landed their positions within three months of graduating from Hofstra.
 They are working in a wide variety of occupations, such as marketing, computer mapping, local government, education, law enforcement, and the military.

 Examples include: AmeriCorps VISTA, Burma Task Force USA, the Counsel on Foreign Relations, the Governor's Office of Storm Recovery, the Harris Corporation, the National Governors Association, NBC/NBC News, New York Public Interest Research Group, and the United Way.

 Geography is great preparation for graduate degrees in a wide range of fields, and recent Hofstra geography and GIS alumni are furthering their education at institutions such as:

 - The New School